CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-assignments-with-git.md

 - However, first, you must initialize the submodule and update the repo by running:
 - ```git submodule init```
 - ```git submodule update```
-- Iff this doesn't work, you may need to read the submodule first by running the following:
+- If this doesn't work, you may need to read the submodule first by running the following:
 - ```git submodule add https://github.com/CS-3035-2024/simplekit``` before running the above commands
 - After this, SimpleKit will be ready to use.
 Next, you just have to install the NPM packages that have already been set up for you.
 Just run:
 - ```npm install```